Hungary Trade Balance Swings To Deficit

-Hungary's trade balance swung to a deficit in February, as initially estimated, final data from the Hungarian Central Statistical Office showed on Monday.
+Hungary's trade balance swung to a deficit in March, as the increase in imports exceeded the exports growth, data from the Hungarian Central Statistical Office showed on Monday.

-The trade balance registered a deficit of EUR 117 million in February versus a surplus of EUR 785 million in the same month last year.
-In the initial estimate, the trade deficit was EUR 91 million.
+The trade balance registered a deficit of EUR 503 million in March versus a surplus of EUR 851 million in the same month last year.
+Economists had forecast a deficit of EUR 225 million.

-On a yearly basis, exports increased 18.7 percent in February, following a 16.5 percent rise in January.
-According to the initial estimate, exports grew 17.7 percent.
+On a yearly basis, growth in exports eased sharply to 8.7 percent from 18.7 percent in February.

-Imports grew 30.5 percent annually in February versus a 29.2 percent rise in the initial estimate.
-In January, imports rose 33.4 percent.
+Imports rose 22.6 percent annually in March, after a 30.5 percent growth in the preceding month.

+On a month-on-month basis, exports and imports rose 5.4 percent and 8.7 percent, respectively.

 For comments and feedback contact: editorial@rttnews.com